 Option 1: Toggle the ‘On’ button to ‘Off’ for the Retention policy

 After doing this, the policy will initially go into an Off(Pending) status.
 I waited for a short period of time (< 15 minutes), and the status went to Off(Success).
 I ensured the Retention policy was no longer in effect by making a change to a document and verifying nothing was added to the PHL.
-The PHL will remain on the site for a (by default) 30-day grace period (can be changed by PowerShell) after which the content will be deleted and will follow normal Recycle bin processing from that point.
+The PHL’s content will remain on the site for a (by default) 30-day grace period after which the content will be deleted and will be placed in the second-stage recycle bin for 93 days.

 Note: the PHL will remain, only the content within it will be deleted.